Go without saying

 Go without saying is a little phrase people use to mean that something is obvious or easily understood.

-As an example, for an English teacher from a foreign country to enter Japan, they need to prove that they have a university degree.
-Therefore it goes without saying that the foreign teachers in Japan have all gone to a university.
+For example, for an English teacher from a foreign country to enter Japan, they must prove they have a university degree.

 Slip, slap, slop: Slip on a shirt, slap on a hat, slop on some sunscreen.
 (I learned this as a kid)